 The new year is right around the corner, which means it is time once again to focus on year-end retirement planning before time runs out.
-Amongst never-ending busy schedules and the bustle of the Christmas season, there are several financial moves you should consider making before the year comes to a close.
+As 2024 approaches, amidst never-ending busy schedules and the bustle of the Christmas season, there are several financial moves you should consider making before the year comes to a close.
 Follow our year-end retirement planning checklist to help make sure you’re remaining on-track to achieve your retirement goals.

 Take Financial Inventory